emipa606/RimBank/README.md

 # HowTo

 1.Load this mod after Core.
-2.So that&apos;s all.
+2.So that's all.
 3.[u]When trying to remove this mod,make sure you have an ATM Terminal.
-Select a colonist, HOLD Shift key and right-click the terminal, then (don&apos;t release key) select &quot;Remove all mod contents&quot;.
+Select a colonist, HOLD Shift key and right-click the terminal, then (don't release key) select "Remove all mod contents".
 If there are any active sub mods, please make sure all the removing commands for those sub mods have been executed.[/u]

 Enjoy!

 # PS

-PS. **[u]The new building is in &quot;Misc&quot; category, and will be unlocked if you&apos;ve finished the research &quot;Microelectronics Basics&quot;.[/u]**
+PS. **[u]The new building is in "Misc" category, and will be unlocked if you've finished the research "Microelectronics Basics".[/u]**
 PS2.
 If you get stuck while solving a payment, try to stop your mouse over icons or title - A tooltip will emerge and lead the way.
 PS3.
 The coremod of RimBank Series (aka this mod) and all sub mods must have the same MinorVersion number.
-Well if you cannot figure out what I&apos;m talking about, just ignore it, a built-in ModChecker will take charge of it.
+Well if you cannot figure out what I'm talking about, just ignore it, a built-in ModChecker will take charge of it.
 PS4.
 (That was a joke in RuntimeGC)
 PS5.
 Post any errors or bugs on my forum thread or Steam workshop page.Your effort contributes to a better mod.Thanks!